 Beginning: Arrive early, take a walk around the venue for new inspirations I may have missed before.
 Unload and double check equipment.
 Find the couple, introduce myself to the wedding party and family discuss the start times.
 Photograph getting ready details, hugs, oohs and aahs for about 30-60 minutes.
 If a first look is occurring, I set up the location, run through the scenario and allow it to happen unobtrusively.
 Go into wedding party portraits, in which we discussed ahead of the wedding who/how/where this is happening.
 Family portraits are generally right before the ceremony.
 Thirty minutes prior to the ceremony we hide you away from guests, get a drink, bathroom and breathe.
 This time allows me to freshen batteries and get the ceremony plan down.

 Ceremony: Discretely capture emotion, details and ceremony ambiance.
-I no way do I want guests to see me as a distraction or take away from the ceremony.
+I do not want guests to see me as a distraction or take away from the ceremony.

 The rest of the evening is fairly candid unless you decide to do all the family and wedding party portraits after the ceremony.